sylchw/The-Basics-for-getting-settled-down/README.md

 - Cons of student card: Unable to raise credit limit above $1000
 - Benefits of Discover IT card: Able to raise credit limit above $1000, so easier to build credit score.

-3. Uber eats
+4. Uber eats
 - $7 off your first food
 - eats-49bavm

 ### The good to have
+1. Buying a **used** car
+- Autotempest.com
+- Video tutorial on how to buy a used car: https://www.youtube.com/watch?v=vC8LbvYk6es
+- Used car inspection checklist: https://goo.gl/uqaWYa
+- To avoid paying sales tax for peer to peer sales, check if the seller is willing to declare the sale as a **gift**.

-1. Chase freedom unlimited VISA
+2. Chase freedom unlimited VISA
 - $200 free with $500 spend in 3 months.
 - Everything at 1.5% Cashback with bonus cashback categories in Chase App, eg. 10% back on Starbucks.
 - Apply after obtaining a credit score of <b>690+</b>.